Last updated Nov. 3, 2014

 Hospice Austin has provided compassionate medical, emotional and spiritual care for terminally ill people and their loved ones in Central Texas for the past 30 years.
-As the only nonprofit community hospice in Austin, it offers extensive services for everyone, including expert pain and symptom management, an inpatient facility, and volunteer and bereavement services in Bastrop, Caldwell, Hays, Travis and Williamson counties.
+Regardless of ability to pay, it offers extensive services, including expert pain and symptom management, an inpatient facility, and volunteer and bereavement services in Bastrop, Caldwell, Hays, Travis and Williamson counties.

 - 4107 Spicewood Springs Road, Ste.
 100, Austin 78759

 It's Time Texas is a social change nonprofit working to organize and accelerate the movement to make healthy living the norm.
 Volunteers help unite and mobilize individuals, institutions and organizations to build healthier communities.

 The Joyful Horse Project serves as a resource for holistic equine rehabilitation, training and education to improve the quality of life for both horses and people.
 Its Veterans Equine Therapy Services, or VETS, program is a horsemanship program geared toward retired military veterans that benefits both the veterans and horses.
 Veterans work with abused or neglected horses in order to rehabilitate each other.
 Volunteers with the organization can help by donating, providing a foster home for a horse, adopting a horse or attending a horse clinic that supports the program.

 Junior Achievement of Central Texas volunteers visit local classrooms to teach children about financial literacy, ranging from simple economic concepts in elementary school to subjects as complex as global supply and demand in high school.

 - 6001 Westcreek Drive, Unit G, Austin 78749